 Locals will tell you that only 30% of visitors to Denali National Park & Preserve are lucky enough to catch a glimpse of Denali in this massive 6 million acre stretch of Alaskan wilderness.
 Whether that’s true or not has no relation to how stunning it is when you catch that first sight of this magnificent mountain; a pinnacle so massive that, when measured from the base to summit, is miraculously “taller than Mount Everest!”
 (Live Science, 2017).
 It was a clear sign that this 4-day Denali backcountry adventure would be a wild success when we caught a white sliver of Denali on the bus ride to Igloo Creek.

 Disclaimer: This post contains affiliate links.
 If you enjoy reading Live Travel Teach you can help fund the website at no additional cost to you by using those links when online shopping.
-If you’re interested in purchasing a print of any photo you see on my website click STORE or CONTACT above.

 - Day 1 – Climbing Cathedral Mountain Denali National Park & Preserve